Insurance Information & Frequently Asked Questions

 Q: Do you take insurance?

 A: Yes!
-I currently accept Anthem, Aetna, Blue Cross Blue Shield, Cigna, and United Healthcare.
+We currently accept Anthem, Aetna, Blue Cross Blue Shield, Cigna, and United Healthcare.

 Q: What if I don't have any of the insurance carriers listed above?

-A: The out of pocket fees are listed on my “Nutrition Services” page.
-Payment plans are available , please reach out to discuss your options further.
+A: The out-of-pocket fees are listed on our Programs page.
+Payment plans are available–please reach out to discuss your options further.

 Q: Can you order lab work for me?

-A: Yes I can!
-I work with Rupa Health and can order over 300 different tests.
-Once we see what lab work you need, I place an order and Rupa Health delivers kits directly to your home.
+A: Yes, we can!
+We work with Rupa Health and can order over 300 different tests.
+Once we see what lab work you need, we place an order and Rupa Health delivers kits directly to your home.
 They will guide you through collection, requisition forms, phlebotomy options, and more.
-Your results are sent directly to me for us to review at your next nutrition appointment.
+Your results are sent directly to us for review at your next nutrition appointment.

 Q: Can my primary physician or specialist send you my blood work?

 A: Yes.
-I can coordinate with your physicians.
+We can coordinate with your physicians.

 Q: Do you only offer telehealth appointments?